-It’s not a surprise that 21% of B2B content marketers struggle to produce engaging content.
-What’s more, 7% of these marketers are having difficulty creating a variety of content.
+It’s not a surprise that many content marketers struggle to produce engaging content.
+What’s more, many of these marketers are having difficulty creating a variety of content.

 All content is not created equal.
 Some content will make your search engine traffic skyrocket and improve your personal brand significantly.

 Content is like a meal.
 No one eats the same kind of meal over and over and remains healthy, smart and effective.
 In the same vein, if you continually write and publish the same type of content, your readers and clients may switch over to another brand or blog.